jorodas/KustoQueries/Queries.md

 on CorrelationId
 | project Duration=EndTime-StartTime,ResourceAlias

-//Show Errors
-// we see Time Stamp, CorrelationId (to help debug issues), ActivityType (to debug issue on specific activity types), Message, ServiceError can help expose that Microsoft support must be engaged (i.e. service outage!)
+#### Show Errors / we see Time Stamp, CorrelationId (to help debug issues), ActivityType (to debug issue on specific activity types), Message, ServiceError can help expose that Microsoft support must be engaged (i.e. service outage!)

 WVDErrors
 | where TimeGenerated > ago(1d)
 | where UserName contains "Smith"
 | take 100

-//Show Errors
-//show aggregated data of different errors and render a chart, or review by Results as well by checking teh ServiceError Column!
+#### Show Errors / Show aggregated data of different errors and render a chart, or review by Results as well by checking teh ServiceError Column!

 WVDErrors
 | where TimeGenerated > ago(1d)
 | where UserName =="SMITHB@vincyman.com"